3 days can change your game forever

 The Graves Golf Academy (GGA) 3 day school is set up in an outdoor classroom-like setting.
-About 1/3 of your time will be spent watching Todd and Tim demonstrating and teaching proper single axis (Moe Norman) swing techniques and the other 2/3 will be spent hitting balls under supervision.
-At each school, each participant will receive a student learning manual, personalized video instruction with Todd, optional club fitting, video instruction via email to review at home, and lunch each day with the GGA staff in which many personal stories of time spent with Moe will be shared.
+About 1/3 of your time will be spent watching Todd and Tim or the Master Instructor team demonstrating and teaching proper single axis (Moe Norman) swing techniques and the other 2/3 will be spent practicing your technique and hitting balls under supervision.
+At each school, each participant will receive a student learning manual, personalized video instruction with a GGA Master Instructor, optional club fitting, video instruction via email to review at home, and lunch each day with the GGA staff in which many personal stories of time spent with Moe will be shared.

 Our 3 day schools are conducted across the nation.
 See our Academy Locations page for details about each location.
 A 4:1 Student to Instructor ratio is maintained at each school.